OnlineBuddies/Modyllic/PUBLISHING.md

 1. git clone git@github.com:OnlineBuddies/pear.git

-To publish a new release:
+To publish a new release, from your Modyllic checkout:

 1. Update the version, notes, etc in package.xml
-2. pear package-validate package.xml
+2. Make sure there are no errors or warnings: pear package-validate package.xml
 3. git commit -m'Release Modyllic-#.#.#'
 4. git tag v#.#.#
 5. git push